gcabralps/cdcurriculum/coverletters.md

 The short answer - Yes.
 We will discuss how to properly use the cover letter as a powerful tool in the interviewing process.

 ### Assignment
-Email me your cover letter.
+Upload your cover letter to your Google Drive Folder.